‘Buying people out of poverty’: GOP blasts Biden for looser rules on new entitlement programs

 Republicans see much to worry about within the package.
 Mr. Biden has proposed to make permanent the Child Tax Credit, which gives parents with children under the age of 6 approximately $3,600 in direct payments annually.

 Mr. Biden initially expanded the credit earlier this year as a temporary measure to help deal with the fallout of the coronavirus.
-Most Democrats see the program as popular and something they can run in 2022 and beyond, despite fiscal watchdogs estimating it would cost upwards of $1.6 trillion over the next decade.
+Most Democrats see the program as popular and something they can run on in 2022 and beyond, despite fiscal watchdogs estimating it would cost upward of $1.6 trillion over the next decade.

 Complicating matters is that earlier Mr. Biden removed work requirements for individuals receiving the credit.
 At the time, the decision was pitched as an effort to ensure parents displaced by COVID-19 were still eligible.